ishii26/AI-virtual-mouse/README.md

 #### Drag and Drop:

-Pinch (thumb + index finger) to click and hold, then move hand to drag; release pinch to drop.
+Pinch (thumb + index finger) to click and hold then move hand to drag, release pinch to drop.

 #### Right Click: